ScottLogic/blog/colive/_posts/2024-04-08-how-to-make-chatgpt-do-anything-you-want.md

 ## Building from others' work

-As with all programming endeavours lets aim not to re-invent the wheel and use an example project to use as a template for our own.
+As with all programming endeavours, let's aim not to re-invent the wheel and use an example project to use as a template for our own.
 In PunditBot I used [the docker genai-stack project](https://github.com/docker/genai-stack).
 Note that there are many other repositories that can be great for starting a project like this from, this is just the one I chose.

-This repository contains other interesting tools that utilize an LLM model, but most importantly it has a Vite front end application connected to a FastAPI backend, with configuration we can plug our new OpenAI API key into.
+This repository contains other interesting tools that utilise an LLM model, but most importantly it has a Vite front end application connected to a FastAPI backend, with configuration we can plug our new OpenAI API key into.

 So now we have our own version of ChatGPT - a chat bot interface that uses an LLM for generated answers.
 A simplified diagram of the app architecture would look like this.